Directive 2014/53/EU of the European Parliament and of the Council of the 16 April 2014

 3 – The receiver's reception capability is considered an important factor in ensuring the efficient use of spectrum: it must have an adequate resistance against harmful and unwanted interference signals.

 4 – Interoperability between radio equipment and accessories, for particular categories or classes, It must provide a standard (battery charger) in order to reduce the accumulation of electronic waste and unnecessary costs.

 5 – The protection of personal data and privacy of users of radio equipment as well as the protection of fraud, They must be improved through the development of appropriate features implemented in products.

 6 – The equipment must support access to emergency services and the design must include the development for easy use even by people with disabilities.

 7 – Ability to upload or change software if the equipment conforms is not compromised.

 8 – Registration requirement for a centralized system of radio equipment to be placed on the market to increase the efficiency and effectiveness of market surveillance and to help raise the level of compliance with this Directive.
 This obligation entails additional burdens on economic operators and should therefore be introduced only for the categories of radio equipment for which you have not yet achieved a high level of compliance.

-10 – For the purposes of promotion, of demonstration in fairs, exhibitions and events it is possible to exhibit radio equipment not conforming to this Directive and can not be placed on the market provided that the exhibitors guarantee that it provided a sufficient level of information to the public.
+10 – For the purposes of promotion, of demonstration activities within trade, exhibitions and events it is possible to exhibit radio equipment not conforming to this Directive and can not be placed on the market provided that the exhibitors guarantee that it provided a sufficient level of information to the public.

 (foto by sscreations)